Bit-2310/compact-on-demand-rapid-encoding-of-sequences/README.md

 Here's the breakdown of what I cooked up:

 1.  **Stop Wasting Space (Compact):** A standard FASTA file uses a whole 8 bits to store a single base like 'A' or 'G'.
 That's a huge waste!
-CORE-seq uses a smarter 2-bit encoding, which means we can pack four bases into the space of one.
-This shrinks the sequence data by about 75%.
+CORE-seq uses a smarter 4-bit encoding, which means we can pack four bases into the space of one.
+This shrinks the sequence data by about 50% (assumption! since I still need to test this)

 2.  **Instant Access (On-demand):** This is the secret sauce.
 Instead of having to read through 9 GB of a 10 GB file just to get to the end, CORE-seq creates an index—like a table of contents for your sequences.
 So when you ask for "chromosome Y," the program looks it up in the index, sees it starts at byte `5,432,100`, and jumps right there.
 It's the difference between scrolling through a giant PDF and clicking a bookmark.